June 21, 2022

-No trip to Pigeon Forge, Tennessee is complete without a visit to the Titanic Museum Attraction!
+No trip is complete without a visit to the Titanic in Pigeon Forge!
 Located inside of a giant ship on the Parkway, this unique museum tells the story of the Titanic’s perilous maiden voyage through a variety of interactive exhibits, detailed re-creations, and historic artifacts.
-To help you make the most of your next vacation, Hearthside Cabin Rentals has put together five fun facts about the Titanic Museum in Pigeon Forge TN.
+To help you make the most of your next vacation, Hearthside Cabin Rentals has put together 5 fun facts about the Titanic Museum in Pigeon Forge Tennessee.

 The Titanic Museum’s hidden dining room is arguably its best-kept secret.
 Groups of 35 – 100 people can rent out this beautiful room for family reunions, birthday parties, anniversary celebrations, corporate events, or other large get-togethers.

-When you attend a secret dinner party at the Titanic Museum, you will feel just like a first-class passenger!
-The dining room boasts breathtaking Edwardian-style decorations and servers dress in the famous blue and yellow uniforms that were worn by crew members on the RMS Titanic.
+When you attend a secret dinner party at the Titanic in Pigeon Forge, you will feel just like a first-class passenger!
+The dining room boasts breathtaking Edwardian-style decorations, and servers dress in the famous blue and yellow uniforms that were worn by crew members on the RMS Titanic.
 Guests can choose from a number of professionally catered menus that include gourmet dishes like steak with mushroom sauce, bacon-wrapped green beans, and grilled chicken in a white wine cream sauce.

-Throughout the 2018 season, the Titanic Museum in Pigeon Forge TN is displaying the world’s largest LEGO replica of the RMS Titanic.
+The Titanic Museum in Pigeon Forge Tennessee is displaying the world’s largest LEGO replica of the RMS Titanic.
 Made from 56,000 bricks, the LEGO ship is 26 feet long and was built completely to scale.
 This one-of-a-kind piece of art was the passion project of Brynjar Karl Birgisson, an Icelandic boy who was only 10 years old when he completed the LEGO ship.